akeneo/pim-docs/technical_architecture/technical_information/operation_processes.rst

 Two pieces of information should be backed up:

   * database data: When using a MySQL server we recommend using the mysqldump tool with the --single-transaction option.
-If you also use MongoDB, we recommend using the mongodump tool to dump a binary file with the content of the MongoDB database.
   * files and media data (uploaded and archived): This data can be found in the upload_dir and archive_dir (as defined in the app/config/pim_parameters.yml file).
 No specific backup tool is recommended for this task.

 **Restoration process**